-There can be various occassions when you want to create a video out of your PowerPoint Presentation, for example, for easy distribution of your Presentation to wide range of viewers regardless of whether or not they have PowerPoint installed on their computer.
+There will be times when you want to create a video out of your PowerPoint Presentation, for example, for easy distribution of your Presentation to wide range of viewers regardless of whether or not they have PowerPoint installed on their computer or their mobile devices.
 Turning your PowerPoint Presentation into a video is very easy if you are using Microsoft Office 2010.
-With PowerPoint 2010, you can create a video presentation retaining all your animations, narrations, multimedia presentations, etc. without any glitch.
+With PowerPoint 2010, you can create a video presentation retaining all your animations, narrations, multimedia presentations, etc. without any difficulties!

 Creating a Video out of a PowerPoint Presentation